 Fill your plate with Austin trail goodness!

-The Enchilada Buffet is the annual measuring stick for Austin mountain biking.
-The EB is a self supported challenge covering five local trails and ~85 miles of awesome Austin biking badassness.
+The Enchilada Buffet is the annual measuring stick for Austin mountain biking, and marks the opening of ‘endurance’ season in the area.
+The EB is a self supported challenge covering five local trails and ~80 miles of awesome Austin biking badassness.

 Start Time: 6:30AM Rollout

 You will want to get to the Walnut parking lot early because it will fill up, plus we will have some details to go over.
 There isn’t an entry fee because this IS NOT a Race – it’s just a great RIDE with great people through some great trails.
 In the event of heavy rainfall which makes any trail unrideable, we will either post a re-route, or postpone the event until a rain date.

 The Basic Guidelines:

 - This is a no-support ride.
 Please don’t store a cooler somewhere.
 You can stop and buy what you need at gas stations (or visit neutral Trail Angels).

 - Don’t cut the course and call yourself a finisher.
 We’d love to see your Strava upload!

 - Join the Facebook group for up-to-date info!

 The idea for the annual Enchilada Buffet Ride started with a simple blog post in 2008 by one Austin Mountain Biker with the extreme urge to ride all the Parks in Austin in one day.
 The entire post from the Bike Mojo Forum site is below: